 Established as a private cemetery in 1860 by Thomas Bryan, a successful local lawyer, Graceland was always intended to be like a typical Victorian era cemetery; hence the park-like atmosphere.
 As a private cemetery, Graceland has attracted many of Chicago’s prominent people and their families.
 Consequently, there are some very elaborate and grand mausoleums and funerary monuments here, some of which were designed by some notable architects.

-I went looking for the Egyptian influences, but not having done much research on the cemetery before going, I was surprised by the variety of influences, including a few Celtic crosses, and the sheer scale and grandeur of some of the neoclassical architecture.
+Looking for Egyptian influences, I was surprised by the variety of influences including a few Celtic crosses.
+And the sheer scale and grandeur of some of the neoclassical architecture was not anything I expected.
 The following photo-gallery gives an impression of the variety of neoclassical styles used by the various architects.

 Getting to Graceland Cemetery

 Graceland Cemetery is located in Chicago’s Uptown community area.
 Travelling on the CTA, the nearest station is Sheridan on the Red Line – which is about a 20 minute walk to the intersection of Clark Street and Irving Park Road, the main entrance.
 You can get yourself a map of the cemetery at the entrance office, but the Chicago Architecture Foundation offers guided tours, for details see their website.
 If neoclassical architecture interests you, this is a must see.